bfuchs18/R01_Marketing/docs/DataManual.md

     - sub-{label}/
       - ses-1/
         - fmap/
-          - [Field map MRI data - these will end with *.nii.gz]
+          - [Field map MRI data - these end with *.nii.gz]
           - [Field map meta-data JSON files]
         - func/
-          - [fMRI data for Food View Task and SST - these will end with *.nii.gz]
+          - [fMRI data for Food View Task and SST - these end with *.nii.gz]
           - [fMRI meta-data JSON files]
-          - [Behavioral data for Food View task and fMRI SST - these will end with *_events.tsv]
+          - [Behavioral data for Food View task and fMRI SST - these end with *_events.tsv]
         - anat/
-          - [Structural MRI data - these will end with *.nii.gz]
+          - [Structural MRI data - these end with *.nii.gz]
           - [Structural MRI meta-data JSON file]
         - beh/
-          - [Behavioral data for tasks *not* collected alongside fMRI data - these will end with *_beh.tsv]
+          - [Behavioral data for tasks *not* collected alongside fMRI data - these end with *_beh.tsv]
       - ses-2/
         - beh/
-          - [Behavioral data for tasks *not* collected alongside fMRI data - these will end with *_beh.tsv]
+          - [Behavioral data for tasks *not* collected alongside fMRI data - these end with *_beh.tsv]

 Remember, MRI data (i.e., nii.gz files) will only exist on Roar Collab due to size.
 Task data (i.e., TSV files) can be synced between OneDrive and Roar Collab.